lyokha/nginx-healthcheck-plugin/README.md

 Sadly, a subrequest may come to an arbitrary worker process which means that there is no guarantee that faulty peers in *normal* upstreams will be checked in all workers processes!
-But this is not the case for *shared* upstreams.
+Therefore, it makes sense to share periodic check services between all the workers by adding the corresponding service variables into the list of directive *haskell_service_var_in_shm* for both normal and shared upstreams.

 Location */Local/check/0/* shall proxy to the specified upstream.